 You’ll need to submit a written application to demonstrate your skills and experience.

-If you’re shortlisted, you’ll then have to go through a further selection process and sit a number of tests.
+If you’re shortlisted, you’ll go through a further selection process and sit tests.

 - Online verbal reasoning test – In this timed test, you’ll be given some passages of information and will have to decide whether you think the statements are true, false or whether it’s not possible to say.